Sign in

 What is the 25% Rule with Grease Traps?

-Ever heard of the 25% rule?
-If you&#;re scratching your head, you&#;re not alone.
-Many FOG ordinances, enforced by City Water Authorities throughout the United States, make reference to the 25% rule in the context of grease trap maintenance.
-But what exactly does this rule mean?
+Have you heard of the 25% rule?
+If you’re unsure, you're not alone.
+Many Fats, Oils, and Grease (FOG) ordinances, enforced by City Water Authorities across the United States, reference this rule when discussing grease trap maintenance.
+But what does this rule really entail?

 Read more